Read here about the origins of KIMAA in Kyokushin with Sosai Mas Oyama, the years after, and affiliation with Sensei Tetsuhiro Hokama in Kobudo:

 - Sensei Hokama and Kobudo

-KIMAA President Shihan Howard Lipman has taught Kyokushin Karate on Sydney’s North Shore for over 40 years.
+KIMAA Chairman Hanshi Howard Lipman has taught Kyokushin Karate on Sydney’s North Shore for over 40 years.

 At KIMAA all of our accredited black belts continue their learning through regular training and teaching seminars as taught in Japan, ensuring that KIMAA is able to offer the highest quality training experience across our six dojo locations in New South Wales and Queensland.
 Kyokushin Karate is offered as per the teachings of Sosai Mas Oyama.
 Kobudo weapons is offered as taught by Sensei Tetsuhiro Hokama, who regularly meets and trains with KIMAA’s senior instructors.

-The following video features highlights of Kyokushin International Martial Arts Australia students in Kyokushin Karate and Kobudo weapons.
+The following videos features highlights of Kyokushin International Martial Arts Australia students in Kyokushin Karate and Kobudo weapons, plus the video on our Home page.

 2. Kyokushin Origins with Sosai Mas Oyama